 Common Signs of Nursing Home Neglect or Abuse

 Nursing home abuse happens every day in Tennessee.
 It is an unfortunate fact that the number of nursing home negligence cases is increasing.
 Partly, this is due to a larger Tennessee nursing home population as Americans are living longer.
-Partly, this neglect and abuse is due to large, private company purchasing Tennessee nursing homes and not providing adequate staff, training, or resources.
+Partly, this neglect and abuse is due to large, private companies purchasing Tennessee nursing homes and not providing adequate staff, training, or resources.
 Though finding any single cause for the nationwide rise in abuse is simplistic, nursing home neglect and abuse in Tennessee or anywhere should not be tolerated.

 With nearly two million Americans living in long-term care facilities, Congress has enacted federal nursing home regulations.
 Those regulations provide that a nursing home resident “has the right to be free from verbal, sexual, physical, and mental abuse, corporal punishment, and involuntary seclusion.”
 The regulations also define nursing home abuse and neglect.